 Other Living Expenses in Italy

 In Italy you have plenty of options for a SIM card provider, I talked a little about it in this last post.
-I personally use Iliad which is one of the cheapest, I pay €8 a month and get 50gb, plus calls and texts, even to the US!
-Other providers include Vodafone, TIM, Windtre, or Ho.
+I personally use Iliad which is one of the cheapest, I pay €8 a month and get 50 GB, plus calls and texts, even to the US!
+Other providers include Vodafone, TIM, Windtre, and Ho.
 These providers have different offers every few months and are constantly changing but it is safe to say about €8 to €15 is the general range.

-The best way to choose is to find out who has the widest range of service around where you are living.
+The best way to choose is to find out who has the widest range of services around where you are living.
 So far with Iliad I have had very few problems with service.

-Every city and region have their own transport system, but they do often offer monthly passes.
-If you are living in the city and plan on taking busses or metros often, I suggest looking into these as they can really be a good deal.
+Every city and region has their own transport system, but they do often offer monthly passes.
+If you are living in the city and plan on taking buses or metros often, I suggest looking into these as they can really be a good deal.
 If you are under 26 years old you can often also get a “student” deal.

-In Torino the normal monthly bus pass costs €38, in Milan €39 (just for the first zone of the city), and Rome is €25.
+In Torino, the normal monthly bus pass costs €38, in Milan €39 (just for the first zone of the city), and in Rome is €25.